 Project Overview: Lane County hired three staff to administer the American Rescue Plan (ARP) program.
-An American Rescue Plan (ARP) Manager, a Sr. Grants Analyst, and a Sr. Program Services Coordinator support effective management and oversight, and ensure compliance with legal, regulatory, and other requirements.
-The ARP Manager began in September 2021, the Sr. Grants Analyst began in November 2021, and the Sr. Program Services Coordinator began February 2022.
-They work with the Board of County Commissioners, County leadership, and the community to develop a plan for using the County's allocation of funds.
+An American Rescue Plan (ARP) Program Manager, a Sr. Grants Analyst, and a Sr. Program Services Coordinator support effective management and oversight, and ensure compliance with legal, regulatory, and other requirements.
+Staff were hired between September 2021 and February 2022.
+They worked with the Board of County Commissioners, County leadership, and the community to develop a plan for using the County's allocation of funds.
 They ensure transparency in ARP-funded activities by updating the County's ARPA website (www.LaneCountyor.gov/ARPA).
-These staff coordinate with local and regional partners, including biweekly meetings between Lane County, the City of Eugene, and the City of Springfield, to ensure alignment and to maximize partnership opportunities for the greatest collective impact.
+These staff coordinate with local and regional partners, including routine meetings between Lane County, the City of Eugene, and the City of Springfield, to ensure alignment and to maximize partnership opportunities for the greatest collective impact.
 This project is in accordance with the Lane County Board of Commissioners adopted ARP Guiding Principles & Priorities (adopted 5/25/2021).
 Per the Final Rule, this is an enumerated eligible expense as CSLFRF recipients may use funds for direct and indirect administrative costs of administering the CSLFRF program and projects funded by the SLFRF program.
 This project is 100% funded with CSLFRF dollars.